chewyt/ATMConsole/README.md

 2 > Withdraw cash amount : 50,80,100,200,500, others //withdraw method + update balance + Write to fileDB
 3 > Check balance // balance method
 4 > Transaction //print report method >> write to

+techincal debt
+prevent third client from entering due to thread limit

+create user account in server as main thread listening for new client and allow client handler to work as second thread